Email Deliverability

 The Sender Policy Framework (SPF)

 An SPF record is a piece of text in the DNS settings of your domain (yourbusiness.com) that protects it from being spoofed (misused by others).
 Many spam filters and mail servers use an algorithm to mark emails as wanted or unwanted, often based on this record.
-The Sender Policy Framework tells the receiving mail server (like Gmail) that the domain is used by someone who's allowed to do so.
+The Sender Policy Framework tells the receiving mail server (like Gmail) that the domain is used by someone who can do so.

 Email without SPF

-Email communications happen between two mail servers: yours and the one your recipient uses - the SMTP protocol.
+Email communications happen between two mail servers: yours and the one your recipient uses – the SMTP protocol.
 Your server hands over the information you want to send to your recipients.
-The problem, however, is that a sender can use any name or sender address.
-We could easily fake the sender and say we're Google, Amazon, or any other big brand, a.k.a. spoofing.
+However, the problem is that a sender can use any name or address.
+We could easily fake the sender and say we’re Google, Amazon, or any other big brand, a.k.a. spoofing.

 Email with SPF

 With the Sender Policy Framework (SPF) in place, the receiving server can check whether the email you send actually comes from you.
-The SPF record holds a list of IP addresses that are allowed to send on your behalf.
-If the sender sends the email from an IP address that isn't on that list, it will not pass the SPF check.
-Later on, we'll explain how that works.
+The SPF record holds a list of IP addresses allowed to be sent on your behalf.
+If the sender sends the email from an IP address that isn’t on that list, it will not pass the SPF check.
+Later on, we’ll explain how that works.

 The Sender Policy Framework RFC